-The allowance for loan losses provides for known and inherent losses in the loan portfolio based upon management's best assessment of the loan portfolio at each balance sheet date.
+The allowance for loan losses represents management's best assessment of potential losses that may be present in the loan portfolio.
 It is maintained at a level estimated to be adequate to absorb these potential losses through periodic charges to the provision for loan losses.